surroundaustralia/ga-pid-server/README.md

 You can set the `host` variable in the two testing files to test not locally (http://localhost) but remotely, e.g. http://pid.geoscience.gov.au.

 ### GitHub Actions
-An Apache server loaded with this repository's static content and redirect rules can be deployed with GitHub Actions using the `deployment.yaml` file.
+An Apache server loaded with this repository's static content and redirect rules can be deployed with GitHub Actions using the files in [.github/worklflows](.github/worklflows).
 One Action is used to validate new rules, the other reloads the server online:

 1. On pull request to the `main` branch:
     - Run a test Docker image to run `pytest` tests